hydroperflex/docs/src/command-line.md

-# Command line
+# Whack command line

-Create, compile and publish your apps and libraries.
+The Whack command line allows creating, compiling and publishing local Whack projects and libraries, downloading any required dependencies as specified in the manifest file.